isprojects/mstform/README.md

     With `allowNegative` (boolean, default true) you can specify if negative values are allowed.

+    Conversion error types are:

+    -   `default`: Cannot be parsed, not a decimal number

+    -   `tooManyDecimalPlaces`: we entered too many digits after the decimal separator.

+    -   `tooManyWholeDigits`: we entered too many digits before the decimal separator.

+    -   `cannotBeNegative`: you entered a negative number where this wasn't allowed.

 Number and decimal converters also respond to a handful of options through the use of `converterOptions`. `decimalSeparator` specifies the character used to separate the integral and fractional part of a number or decimal.